HydreIO/graphql-batch-executor/README.md

             ping
           }
         `,
-        variables: {}
+      variables: {},
-      }

-      yield* [query, another_query]
-    },

-    executor.generator.bind(executor), // the executor
+    }),

-    async function (source) {
+    async source => {
-      for await (const executed_operation of source) {
+      for await (const chunk of source) {
         const {
-          // this is how you differenciate queries
-          // as they run in parallel a new one may finish
-          // before an old one
-          id,

-          // a unique stream for the operation
-          // each operation return a different stream
-          // this stream can be used to unsubscribe (by terminating it) stream
-        }

-        for await (const chunk of stream) {
-          const {
           // query, mutation, subscription
           operation_type,

           // the name
           // here we didn't defined any so it will
           // default to 'anon'
           // be careful as you will not be able to
           // differenciate unamed queries
           operation_name,

           // data result or null
           data,

           // gql errors or null
           errors,
         } = chunk
-        }
       }
     },
     () => {